nguyentran0212/iegems-website/_posts/2024-11-16-review-PULA-Anvil.md

 **Percussion, Bass, and perceived dynamic:** *In this section, my focus is the not just the bass, but rather the sense of dynamic of an IEM.
 Can it convey the sense of beat and rhythm?
 Can it reproduce transients, the fast and large jump of loudness in the music?
 Simply put, is this IEM toe-tapping?
 Creating this energy requires all parts of the frequency spectrum working together: treble energy around 4-6kHz conveys snappy attacks of stick hitting percussive instruments at the beginning of a beat, bass energy around 150Hz conveys the punchy sensation of the beat itself, whilst the subbass energy below 60Hz creates the physical rumble sensation that convey power and atmosphere.
 Weak treble response dulls the attacks.
 Weak bass makes beats hollow.
 Too much bass makes bassline blurry and dulls the sense of rhythm.
 Thus, "dynamic IEM" is a balancing art.*

 Percussion and dynamic are where Anvil flexes.
 But first, let's talk about the rather strange bass of Anvil.
-Simply put, Anvil has less bass quantity that other recent releases with V-shaped or U-shaped tuning, yet it can convey a great sense of impact with each beat in the music.
+Simply put, Anvil has **less bass quantity that other recent releases** with V-shaped or U-shaped tuning, yet it can convey a great sense of impact with each beat in the music.
 Practically, having less bass quantity means when I listen to tracks with strong low-pitched rumble, such as the opening theme of Skyrim, I found the rumble to be rather faint and de-emphasised.
 Moreover, the perception of bass impacts tend to happen at the "phantom centre" in the middle of my head or at the ear drums rather than being pushed down to the throat or even the chest like what I hear with sub-bass focused IEM.

-The more restrained bass quantity of Anvil has an advantage: it makes the bassline of Anvil sounds dry, crisp, and "fast".
+The more restrained bass quantity of Anvil has an advantage: it makes the **bassline of Anvil sounds dry, crisp, and "fast"**.
 This dryer presentation is also aided by rather great *quality* of the bass.
 It means textures and details of the bass guitars, double basses, lower notes of cellos are well preserved and presented.

 Where Anvil shines the brightest is how it presents drums and beats.
 The best way to visualise the presentation of Anvil is imaging the sound of a hammer striking a piece of red hot steel on an anvil.
 Anvil does a great job of scaling from a pitch-black background to the full drum hit and then come back to zero in an incisive and impactful way.
-As a result, Anvil sounds tactile and physical, despite not having a large amount of bass.
+As a result, Anvil sounds **tactile and physical**, despite not having a large amount of bass.
 This presentation is particularly suited for faster kick drums in Polyphia's albums.
 At the same time, Anvil also conveys the energy of "epic" soundtracks from video games with finesse.
 Agile, tactile, and impactful.
 It's a toe-tapping IEM.

 **Resolution:** *To me, "resolution" can be broken down into three components: (1) Sharpness, incisiveness, or "definition" of note attacks (see the figure below).
 (2) The separation of instruments and vocals, especially when they overlap on the soundstage.
 (3) The texture and details in the decay side of the notes.
 The first two give music clarity and make it easy to track individual elements of a mix.
 The last provides music details and nuances.
 Whilst IEMs can "force" clarity by boosting treble to unnatural level, it might still lack resolution as it cannot "peel apart" complex tracks with overlapping instruments*

 ![](/assets/images/resolution.jpg)

-Anvil is a quite resolving IEM in the grand scheme and outright impressive if we consider its price tag.
+Anvil is a **quite resolving** IEM in the grand scheme and outright impressive if we consider its price tag.
 The incisiveness of its presentation, combined with the retrained bass quantity ensures that the midrange feels clean and present.
 The rather great treble quality that I described previous help Anvil conveys a great sense of details and nuances in the music.
 Whilst Anvil is not entirely "effortless" when handling complex recordings such as [ABC feat.
 Sophia Black by Polyphia](https://www.youtube.com/watch?v=Mtd24QIBJ5Y) (meaning it takes some deliberate effort from my side to identify and track individual elements in the mix), it does a better job than the venerable Moondrop Blessing 2 in A/B tests, despite having thicker lower midrange.
 The overall sense of separation detail retrieval in this track is identical to, if not better than my Andromeda 2020, the "gatekeeper" of "great resolution" in my system.

 Recordings with congested lower frequencies such as [Now We Are Free performed by 2CELLOS](https://youtu.be/74CYIdYoQ5w?si=QcKrIFSifRzBHt2i) does trip Anvil up as the presentation feels a bit too boomy and lacking definition for me.
 This result is somewhat inevitable due to the tuning choice of Anvil.
 On the plus side, sparse recordings such as [Ciaccona from Bach's Violin Partita No. 2 in D Minor, performed by Kavakos](https://www.youtube.com/watch?v=AtA5DbswJ90) sound great with Anvil.
 I like the clean, dry tone of violin and the clear reproduction of reverberation.